decentraland/adr/content/ADR-200-raycast-sdk-component.md

 ## Semantics

-A Raycast is a spatial query that utilizes a _ray vector_ with an `origin` and `direction` to fetch the colliding meshes.
+A raycast is a spatial query that uses a _ray vector_ with an `origin` and `direction` to identify intersecting meshes.

 How Raycasts work will be left outside of this specification since these are well-known tools in 3D engines.